Flight Nurse Commitment to Clinical Practice

 Initial and recurrent education is strenuous because the job is strenuous.
 Survival Flight nursing staff work incessantly in order to stay at the cutting edge of the air medical community with respect to clinical practice.
 As clinical representatives of the University of Michigan, we must employ the same practice standards and medical technologies that bring patients from across the state, as well as from across the country.
 Those that we serve expect nothing less.

 We are proud of the training our nurses undergo, including surgical skills lab.
-UMHS statement on the use of animals to train Survival Flight personnel
+Michigan Medicine statement on the use of animals to train Survival Flight personnel

 Survival Flight is equally committed to providing education to those that we consider our partners in healthcare.
-This is evidenced by our busy schedule of landing zone courses, conferences (now up to 3 per year), our Mobile Training Unit (MTU) schedule and monthly "EMS Night Out."
-While not all inclusive, the aforementioned activities show our commitment to those that we serve next to on a daily basis.
+This is evidenced by our busy schedule of landing zone courses, conferences (now up to 3 per year), While not all inclusive, the aforementioned activities show our commitment to those that we serve next to on a daily basis.
 For more information on any of these activities and offerings, click on the appropriate link in the left-hand column.